Click here for the latest updates.

 4. Run only on well-worn shoes (never new!) and socks and keep an eye on the road surface during your training.
 Change from left to right while running and go off road whenever possible.
 Please don't wear brand new shoes and socks for the race.

-5. If you have or have had high temperature (>39o) in the week preceding the event, do not run.
+5. If you have or have had high temperature (>38 degrees Celsius) prior to the event (approximately two weeks), do not run.

 1. How much you drink is dependent on the weather and how much you transpire (this is very personal).
 Drink up to 45 minutes before the start.
 The stop drinking and go to the toilet.
 Take a bottle (ca. 300 ml) with you to the starting pen and drink all of it 5-10 minutes before the start.
 This way you'll avoid having to go to the toilet during the race.
 Feeling thirsty is never a good measure.
 If you are not used to drinking, only drink water (100-200 ml) every 15 minutes.
 Drinks containing carbohydrates are also suitable.
 Make sure you consume about 70 grams of carbohydrates during the entire race.
 Bottles with measured amounts of sports drinks (that you carry with you in your belt) can help.
 If the weather is cool or if you are not a fast runner, consume energy drinks rather than solid food or fruit.
 The latter stays too long in the stomach.
 Remember: the difference in your weight before and after the race of 1 kg or more is the amount of liquid you have drunk too little.
 Try this out when you are training.